sigo/jetbrains-polish-dictionary/README.md

 **Note:** IDE will use the downloaded package, so don't delete it.

-**Note 2:** If you want possibility to pull changes, you need clone the repository instead of download the zip file.
+**Note 2:** If you want possibility to pull changes, you need clone the repository instead of downloading the zip file.

 ## Requirements for generating dictionary